 The best part of that journey is watching children and parents stream into the local library for story time.
 They know the date and time because it’s listed in their resource newsletter that arrives each month with their children’s new book.
 Smiles and laughter and small hands clutching the book they will check out are indications that the Ferst Readers’s model is working.
 There are other indicators as well.
 According to the former Morgan County Superintendent of Schools, “Since collaborating with Ferst Readers, we have seen scores on our kindergarten readiness test increase from 46% to over 90% ready.”
 Kindergarten and first grade teachers easily identify the students who have received Ferst Readers books.
 They are better prepared to learn, have a better vocabulary, are better focused, have better attention spans, and enjoy school more.
 Most importantly, by entering school with these basic early literacy skills, these children are experiencing higher achievement as they progress.
 Among the first group of children enrolled in Ferst Readers are high school seniors in Morgan County.
 As 8th graders, their CRCT scores showed that over 99% of them met or exceeded state standards, tying them for third in the state.

-After 15 years and over 5 million books delivered in 75 of 159 Georgia counties, Ferst Readers knows what makes this program successful.
+After 20 years and over 5 million books delivered in over 90 participating counties in seven states, Ferst Readers knows what makes this program successful.
 School achievement rises when Community Action Teams register at least 50% of children in their county in the Ferst program.
 Local programs that have been operating for five years or longer are more successful in achieving that registration rate because of the strong volunteer and sponsorship network.
 To continue addressing early literacy, one book at a time, the Ferst Readers must focus on three key areas: increasing the number of counties where Community Action Teams operate; supporting the Community Action Teams in their efforts to register a minimum of 50% of the children younger than five in their counties, and create statewide awareness and support for Ferst Readers so that programs operate long enough to provide real and lasting impact.

 Just as Ferst Readers is addressing the school readiness gap one book at a time, so too is it addressing its own needs one dollar at a time.
 Your support of Ferst Readers supports our Community Action Teams in several important ways.
 First, your gift subsidizes the cost of books for each participant, increasing the number of children each CAT can register with locally-raised funds.
 Community Action Teams receive program and fundraising support that includes the production of individualized newsletters for each county, distributing the books each month, and sharing best practices for registering children and securing sponsors.
 This help is especially important for Community Action Teams that are just starting out.
 By supporting capacity building on the local level, your gift helps create the kind of awareness, commitment, and ownership that leads to sustainability, an important factor in our program’s success.
 To better engage the whole family in reading-readiness activities, Ferst Readers is working on enhancing the supporting activities, videos, and information that families access digitally, making the program more seamless and user friendly.
 Finally, donors to the Ferst Readers support innovative programming like the work being done in the daycare/family care centers in Atlanta’s Promise Neighborhood.
 To address needs throughout the state, Ferst Readers must be able to create, and support individualized programs so that all children can receive the gift of literacy.